ylwangy/bert2vec/README.md

 # bert2vec

-This is a repo for training static woed embeddings by combing BERT.
+This is a repo for training static word embeddings by combing BERT.

-1.prepare your corpus as 'data.txt_plain', each sentences per line.
+1.prepare your corpus as 'data.txt_plain', one sentence per line.

 anarchism anarchism is a political philosophy that advocates self-governed societies based on voluntary institutions .